East Chattanooga grocery store to re-open under new name

 Although the Food City on Highway 58 is only an eight minute ride from the closed Save-A-Lot, North said transportation is a huge concern for the elderly community.

-Residents depending on the CARTA bus could dedicate multiple hours to such a trip and walking is nearly a two hour one way trip.
+Residents depending on the CARTA bus could dedicate multiple hours to such a trip, and walking is nearly a two hour trip just one way.

 “And then you can think about that there is only so much that you can carry, right.
 If you have to shop for a family of people that might not be the best way for you the not only get there, but there is only so much you are going to be able to carry to get back where you are going,” Marie Mott said.